fineanmol/plant-tree/README.md

-🌾 Updated on Thu, 17 Jul 2025 09:40:58 GMT
+🎄 Updated on Thu, 17 Jul 2025 10:48:25 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Code is like humor.
+When you have to explain it, it's bad."